ErHaWeb/sitepackage/README.md

 ### XML Sitemap configuration

 When EXT:seo is loaded, its static TypoScript is automatically included.
 The sitepackage adds the ability to hide pages in the XML sitemap by setting the sitemap priority to 0 with the constant `Configuration/TypoScript/Constants/plugin/tx_seo.typoscript`.
-Please make sure to add the following lines to your site configuration to be able to access the sitemap via its human-readable URI `sitemap.xml`:
+Please make sure to add the following lines to your site configuration to be able to access the sitemap via its human-readable URI `sitemap.xml` if you have not used this sitepackage as a distribution:

 ```
 routeEnhancers: